idibidiart/graffalo/README.md

   AND VERSION = @oldversion;

 - {IF AffectedRows == 1 }
-- {GO ON WITH your other code}
+- {proceed with other code}
 - {ELSE}
-- {decide what TO DO since it has gone bad...
-IN your code}
+- {decide what to do since it has gone bad}
 - {endif}
 ```